MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ## Cluster Operator

-The cluster operator we define then as only the T2 operator as the T1 amplitudes are included in the T1 transformed integrals.
+The cluster operator we define then as only the T2 operator, since the effect of the T1 amplitudes is included in the T1 transformed integrals.

 ```@repl 1
 T2 = 1//2 * ∑(psym_tensor("t", 1:4...) * E(1, 2) * E(3, 4) *
 occupied(2, 4) * virtual(1, 3), 1:4)
 ```

-## Similrarity transformed Hamiltonian
+## Similarity transformed Hamiltonian

 A central operator in coupled cluster theory is the similarity transformed Hamiltonian operator